couchbase/n1k1/README.md

-n1k1 is an experimental query compiler and execution engine for N1QL.
+n1k1 is a prototype query-plan interpreter and compiler for N1QL.

 ------------------------------------------
 ## Performance approaches...